A. J. Liebling: Last years

-Personal life and death
+Personal life

 He married Ann Beatrice McGinn, a former movie theater ticket taker he had met while she was working in Providence, Rhode Island, on July 28, 1934.
 McGinn suffered from either manic depression or schizophrenia, which caused her to have hallucinations and go into fugue states.
 Her illness required many lengthy and expensive hospital stays and when she was out of the hospital, she was often heavily sedated.
 Both Liebling and McGinn committed infidelities during their marriage.

 In 1946 he and his wife separated.
 They divorced on August 30, 1949, in Reno, Nevada.
 Two days later he married Lucille Spectorsky, the ex-wife of Auguste Comte Spectorsky, in Virginia City, Nevada.
 Spectorsky was described by Liebling's friend and New Yorker editor Gardner Botsford as "a big blonde from rural Kentucky, amiable if dumb."
-Liebling and Spectorsky divorced in 1959 and he married author Jean Stafford that same year.
+Liebling and Spectorsky divorced in 1959 and he married author Jean Stafford the same year.

 On December 19, 1963, Liebling was hospitalized for bronchopneumonia.
 He died on December 28 at Mount Sinai Hospital, and was buried in the Green River Cemetery, East Hampton, New York.